 LSAT Quick Facts

-Wrong answers are not counted against you.
+- Wrong answers are not counted against you.
 Only correct answers count.
-Do not leave
+Do not leave any blanks!

 How should I prepare for the LSAT?